-One member of the Executive Board, in his role of CEO of Nestlé Health Science, also participated in 2021 in the Nestlé Health Science Long-Term Incentive plan, a Phantom Share Unit plan based on the long-term development of that business.
-He was attributed 3723 Units in 2021, with a share price of CHF 159.82 per Unit (vesting period of three years, value capped at two times the Unit price at grant).
+One member of the Executive Board, in his role of CEO of Nestlé Health Science, also participated in 2023 in the Nestlé Health Science Long-Term Incentive plan, a Phantom Share Unit plan based on the long-term development of that business; this grant has been revoked due to his resignation.

-For the sake of full transparency, two members of the Executive Board served on the board of directors of Froneri Ltd. ("Froneri"), in which Nestlé holds a minority equity interest of 44%.
+For the sake of full transparency, two members of the Executive Board served on the Board of Directors of Froneri Lux Topco Sàrl ("Froneri"), in which Nestlé holds a minority equity interest of 44%.
 Nestlé does not exercise control over Froneri.
-In 2021, these members of the Executive Board did not receive any compensation from Froneri.
+In 2023, these members of the Executive Board did not receive any compensation from Froneri.